elaynelemos/lpic1-glossary/commands.md

 ```
 <br/>

+#### `journalctl`
-**`journalctl`**: It may be used to query the contents of the systemd journal as written by systemd-journald.service.
+It may be used to query the contents of the systemd journal as written by systemd-journald.service.
 ```shell-session
 $ journalctl --help